-It is recommended that all patients with cancer receive the COVID-19 vaccine, however there are some individuals who may need to wait to ensure that their immune system responds to the vaccine.
-The NCCN advises patients who have undergone an allogeneic or autologous transplant or chimeric antigen receptor T (CAR-T) cell therapy should wait a minimum of 3 months to receive the vaccine.
-(1)
+It is recommended that patients with lymphoma receive the COVID-19 vaccine, however there are some individuals who may need to wait to ensure that their immune system responds to the vaccine.
+The NCCN advises patients who have undergone an allogeneic or autologous transplant or chimeric antigen receptor T (CAR-T) cell therapy should wait a minimum of 3 months to receive the vaccine.1

 Are both vaccine doses necessary?

 According to data released on March 12th the Pfizer-BioNTech vaccine provides less protection in cancer patients after a single dose than in healthy individuals but the second dose of the vaccine at three weeks improves protection significantly.

 Pfizer currently recommends 21 days between vaccine doses but because the UK's vaccine strategy currently involves a 12-week gap between doses doctors were able to assess vaccinated individual’s immune response following a single dose.

 The immune response to the vaccine was evaluated in 54 healthy volunteers and 151 elderly patients with cancer or leukemia by measuring blood antibody and T cells levels to determine the level of immune response generated against the coronavirus.Three weeks after one dose of the vaccine an antibody response was found in 39% of solid cancer patients and just 13% of people with blood cancer.
 The response in healthy volunteers was 97%.